Experienced Fort Lauderdale Injury Lawyers Navigating PIP Insurance Disputes on Behalf of Clients

 PIP lawsuits are filed as breach of contract actions, because the PIP insurance policy itself is in fact a contract.
 The insurance company is agreeing, in exchange for your premiums, to pay your lawful claims for PIP benefits in case of an accident.
 PIP lawsuits can take anywhere from 30 days to several years to litigate, however the medical providers who need the services of Florida PIP lawyers do not have to pay any portion of the attorney’s fees or costs when their files go to suit, as PIP attorneys are paid by the insurance company if they are successful in recovering unpaid PIP benefits for their clients.

-That’s where the assistance of a Miami personal injury protection attorney is critical, to hold responsible parties accountable after accidents and injuries.
+That’s where the assistance of a Fort Lauderdale personal injury protection attorney is critical, to hold responsible parties accountable after accidents and injuries.

 Contact us at Yeboah Law Group for a free in-depth consultation of your personal injury protection or injury claim in Miami-Dade.
 Call Yeboah Law Group now at (800) TELL-SAM or complete our contact form to schedule a free consultation.